SymfonyCasts/.github/README.md

 # .github

-Centralized repository for reusable SymfonyCasts' GitHub CI remote config files
+Centralized repository for reusable SymfonyCasts' GitHub CI remote config files.

 The list of repositories that are dependent on this repo: